Some of the articles in the SPRAYFOAM Professional Fall 2013 issue, which will be released shortly, include:

 >>Government Funding Battle Knocks Stalled Efficiency Bill Off Senate Floor

 Source: thehill.com/Ben Geman

 Bipartisan energy efficiency legislation

-that has stalled on the Senate floor was shoved aside completely by debate on a funding bill, leaving the fate of the energy measure highly uncertain.
+that has stalled on the Senate floor will be shoved aside completely (this) week by debate on a funding bill, leaving the fate of the energy measure highly uncertain.
 A Senate Democratic leadership aide said the bill will "likely be delayed" until after debate on the continuing resolution.
 Sen. Jeanne Shaheen (D-N.H.), who co-sponsored the efficiency bill with Sen. Rob Portman (R-Ohio), said she was "disappointed" that the measure won’t proceed for now.

 >>Shaheen-Portman's Controversial Amendments